Pre-Book/PreBook/docs/docs/faq/features.md

 !!! question "Use another language or edition?"

     This list is fully customizable to suit your needs!
 These are just the defaults.
-You can customize then in NTLite after loading the preset.
+You can customize them in NTLite after loading the preset.

 ## :material-microsoft-windows: Windows 10